lpapailiou/chess/README.md

 6. Run the game again

 ### From a Jar file
+You can download the Jar file directly from the <a href="https://github.com/lpapailiou/chess/tree/master/classes/artifacts/chess_jar" target="_blank">artifacts folder</a>.
+Alternatively, you can build it yourself.

 #### Build Jar in Eclipse IDE
 1. Right click on the project
 2. Choose ``Export``